 Zuckerberg further defended himself in a lengthy interview with Wired Magazine.

 Are his arguments on increasing internet access for those living in poverty enough to appease the skeptics, who still doubt that an increase in internet access directly causes GDP growth?

 Then again, can this not be seen as an excellent initiative to reduce poverty in our world?
-Why are we so fixated on the ‘profit-mongering’ aspect of businesses that step-up to use their resources and expertise in creating digital-equality?
+Why are we so fixated on the ‘profit-mongering’ aspect of businesses that step up to use their resources and expertise in creating digital equality?
 Put another way, would we be more comfortable if a social enterprise or an NGO were to introduce a similar initiative?
 Are similar projects to increase internet access any less noble if private firms take similar actions?
 Has anybody ever complained about an internet service provider expanding its coverage to poorer areas?

-While there is no denying that these firms are to benefit from a more connected world in the long term, it also is important to note that the vast amount of resources that come from these tech giants is being put to use for a larger, social good, which may otherwise not be available to NGOs and social enterprises.
+While there is no denying that these firms are to benefit from a more connected world in the long term, it also is important to note that the vast amount of resources that come from these tech giants are being put to use for a larger, social good, which may otherwise not be available to NGOs and social enterprises.

 We have already discussed extensively the phenomenal reach of mobile phones around the world, as well as the wide use of SMS in development initiatives and our plans to expand the use of Voice in those programs (so that the illiterate can be reached).
-What remains to be explored is the use of the internet coupled with the mobile phone, as internet becomes more available around the world.
+What remains to be explored is the use of the internet coupled with the mobile phone, as the internet becomes more available around the world.
 Do share your thoughts with us on Facebook and its partners’ plans to increase internet access for people living in poverty!